Nebraska first-time homebuyer assistance programs

 Nebraska first-time homebuyer loan programs

-The Nebraska Investment Finance Authority’s (NIFA) Homebuyer Assistance Program (HBA) offers both a low-interest mortgage and down payment assistance.
-The program is available to first-time homebuyers (defined as those who haven’t owned a home in the past three years), qualifying veterans or buyers purchasing in a target area.
-Through HBA, you can get a 30-year conventional, FHA, VA or USDA loan.
+The Nebraska Investment Finance Authority’s (NIFA) Homebuyer Assistance Program (HBA) offers both low-interest mortgages and down payment assistance.
+The program is available to first-time homebuyers (those who haven’t owned a home in the past three years), qualifying veterans or buyers purchasing in a target area.
+You can get a 30-year conventional, FHA, VA or USDA loan through HBA.

-As long as you have at least $1,000 to contribute to the purchase, you could qualify, although that can depend on the type of loan you’re getting and what your closing costs are.
-Other eligibility requirements include:
+As long as you have at least $1,000 to contribute to the purchase, you could qualify, although that can depend on the type of loan you’re getting and your closing costs.
+Other eligibility requirements include that you must:

-- 640 minimum credit score with a 45 percent debt-to-income (DTI) ratio, or 660 minimum credit score with a 50 percent DTI ratio
+- Have a 640 minimum credit score with a 45 percent debt-to-income (DTI) ratio, or 660 minimum credit score with a 50 percent DTI ratio

 - Occupy the property within 60 days of closing